 The Paducah Site is located in a generally rural area of McCracken County, Kentucky, 10 miles west of Paducah, Kentucky, and 3.5 miles south of the Ohio River.
 The Paducah Site consists of the inactive uranium enrichment facilities and extensive support facilities.
 The plant is on a 3,556-acre DOE site comprised of the following: approximately 615 acres within a fenced security area, approximately 822 acres located outside the security fence, 133 acres of acquired easements, and the remaining 1,986 acres licensed to the Commonwealth of Kentucky as part of the West Kentucky Wildlife Management Area (WKWMA).
+Tennessee Valley Authority has constructed a substation on Paducah Site property (facility designation C-538).
+The facility is operated under this SPCC Plan.
+The PGDP inventory reflects the containers, contents, and volumes associated with this facility.

 Federal and state regulations prohibit the unauthorized discharge of oil and oil products (e.g., gasoline, diesel fuel, fuel oil, synthetic oil, hydraulic oil, waste oil).
 The policy of DOE and its contractors/subcontractors is to handle all oil and oil products in a manner that prevents discharges and protects persons and the environment from harm.
 The purpose of this Spill Prevention, Control, and Countermeasure (SPCC) Plan is to form a comprehensive spill prevention program that minimizes the potential for discharges.
-This SPCC is prepared in accordance with 40 CFR Part 112, Oil Pollution Prevention.
+This SPCC Plan is prepared in accordance with 40 CFR Part 112, Oil Pollution Prevention.
 This SPCC Plan guides DOE and PGDP contractor/subcontractor personnel on avoiding and responding to discharges of oil and oil products into the environment from site mission-related projects and activities.
 This SPCC Plan is available electronically; copies will be provided to other groups, as appropriate.
-This SPCC Plan has been prepared for remediation, deactivation, and infrastructure-related projects and activities at DOE PGDP.
+This SPCC Plan has been prepared for remediation, deactivation, and infrastructure-related projects and activities at the PGDP.
 The Infrastructure Support Service Contractor has voluntarily agreed to comply with this SPCC Plan.